 Why Improve Your Rating?

 Lenders look at your past financial history and behaviour to decide if they should extend you credit.
+If you have been refused an application for a new account, for example, you can always get a free copy of ChexSystems report https://crediful.com/get-out-of-chexsystems/ to help you investigate the reason for that and potentially resolve the issues.
 You will be considered to be a much safer financial risk for them if you have a good report and credit score.
 Improving your rating now could mean that you would be successful for future credit applications.